As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 In Might and Magic, your party members can die.
 But that's not enough for some enemies, which can leave your party members ERADICATED, as in their bodies completely disintegrated.
 Resurrecting party members in that state is much more difficult.

-Albert Wesker in Resident Evil 5, after surviving through quite a lot, gets his head decapitated by two rockets while melting inside magma.
-It took a Word Of God to convince fans that he was REALLY dead this time.
+Albert Wesker takes two RPG-7 rounds to the face while hip-deep in magma at the end of Resident Evil 5.
+It took Word Of God to convince fans that he was REALLY dead this time.

 The main character of Planescape: Torment regularly dies and revives just as easily.
 Much of the game is spent figuring out how this is possible... and under what circumstances the reviving might stop.